 In addition, it should noted that FRCs for sub-band configuration should be left for further discussions in RAN1 since the PRB configuration and symbol level or slot level granularity is still not clear in RAN1.
 The same story also applies for downlink configuration during the SBFD slots/symbols.
 All these issues could be left for further discussion in the WID phase.

+Proposal 11a: for the conducted refsens conformance testing, the antenna should be installed during the conformance testing otherwise there are no self interference injected by the OTA.

+Proposal 1b: for Refsens of SBFD symbols/slots, to define two set of requirement: 1) self interference; 2) self interference+ insector co-channel interference;

+Proposal 11c: further discuss the degradation levels for Set 1 requirement and Set 2 requirement;

+Proposal 11d: to further discuss the FRC for Refsens of SBFD UL symbols/slots in the WID phase.